-In addition, R stores user session information in several files that may also need to be moved or renamed in order to reset the user's session fully.
+In addition, for all versions of RStudio Workbench / RStudio Server, R stores user session information in several files that may also need to be moved or renamed in order to reset the user's session fully.
 These are the

 .Rhistory file (containing the command history; for more see here).